CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 NVIDIA recommends you use your own certificates and keys.
 Certificates must be in PEM format.
 For the steps to generate self-signed certificates and keys, and to install them on the switch, refer to the {{<exlink url="https://help.ubuntu.com/lts/serverguide/certificates-and-security.html" text="Ubuntu Certificates and Security documentation">}}.

 To use your own certificate chain:
-1. Import the certificate and private key onto the Cumulus Linux switch using secure channels such as SCP or SFTP.
+1. Import the certificate and private key onto the Cumulus Linux switch using secure channels, such as SCP or SFTP.
 2. Store the certificate and private key on the filesystem in a location of you choice or use the same location; for example, `/etc/ssl/certs` and `/etc/ssl/private`.
 3. Update the `/etc/nginx/sites-enabled/nvue.conf` file to set the `ssl_certificate` and the `ssl_certificate_key` values to your keys.
 4. Restart NGINX with the `sudo systemctl restart nginx` command.